kelseyabreu/biomastersCampaign/README.md

 MR. BIOMASTER:
 "Exactly!
 The animal data gave us baseline patterns for ecological awareness.
-But plants dont really think like how we think so their biosignature is slower, deeper, more patient.
+But plants don't really think like how we think so their biosignature is slower, deeper, more patient.
 And some trees are FAR older than any animal you've encountered.
 I've been working on the algorithms for weeks.
 The upgrade is ready to deploy remotely."